Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation: Conclusion

 \section{Conclusion}

-This paper has proposed \emph{iterative linearisation}, a new training algorithm that interpolates between gradient descent on the standard and linearised neural network as a parallel infinite width vs finite networks.
-We show that, at least in the case of a LeNet-like architecture with small learning rates, any amount of features learning is enough to converge to a similar performing model.
-This provides an important step towards understanding feature learning and the distinction between how infinite and finite width networks learn.
-Better understanding how networks change with large amounts of parameters has important connections to empirical phenomena such as explaining deep double descent~\citep{Nakkiran20descent}.
+This paper has proposed \emph{iterative linearisation}, a novel training algorithm that interpolates between gradient descent on the standard and linearised neural network as a parallel to infinite width vs finite networks.
+We justify it as a valid learning algorithm with reference to an intrinsic connection to the Gauss-Newton method.
+We show that by decreasing the frequency of feature updates within iterative linearisation, we can control the amount of feature learning during training, providing a powerful tool to help understand optimisation in neural networks.

+In the case of datasets like CIFAR10, we show that a small amount of feature learning is sufficient to achieve comparable test accuracy to SGD across a variety of settings such as full/mini-batch, use of data augmentations, model architecture and dataset size.
+We also show that \emph{some} feature learning is required for good generalisation, connecting this with the fact that a fixed empirical Neural Tangent Kernel does not learn features and thus does not generalise well.
+This provides the important insight that while feature learning is necessary, SGD performance can be achieved with significantly less feature learning than expected.

+We connect the feature update frequency in iterative linearisation to damping in Gauss-Newton, providing a feature learning-based explanation for damping, backing up this with both theoretical insights connecting them and empirical observations showing the generalisation benefit of increasing damping or decreasing $K$.

+We hope this work can provide a firm footing for further research into understanding feature learning in neural networks and how it affects generalisation.